Survivor 41: Gameplay

 This season introduced many new twists, including the "Shot in the Dark" which offered players at Tribal Council a chance for immunity in exchange for giving up one's vote, the "Beware Advantage" which restricted players' ability to vote until their immunity idols became active, and decision games which forced players to make game-altering choices.
 One such decision game featured players making opposing—but not necessarily different—choices to either risk or protect their votes in a manner similar to a game of Chicken.
 Other games of decision included the "Hourglass" twist which gave one player the opportunity to reverse the outcome of a group immunity challenge at the risk of earning tribemates' ire, and the "Do or Die" twist which, in one instance, made the first player to lose an Immunity Challenge perform a risky game of chance similar to the Monty Hall problem just to be able to stay in the game.

-According to Jeff Probst, a planned expansion of the Fire Tokens element, featured in Winners at War, was scrapped after David vs. Goliath runner-up Mike White expressed disapproval of the idea.
+According to Jeff Probst, a planned expansion of the Fire Tokens element featured in Winners at War was scrapped after David vs. Goliath runner-up Mike White expressed disapproval of the idea.

 In addition, Probst announced a new interactive element called The Game Within the Game, in which children watching at home were invited to play along with the show, solving a rebus puzzle hidden somewhere within the episode.
 Also, at-home viewers could solve a word-scramble puzzle online and be given a strategy discussion test in which the viewers could discuss the strategy and later compare it with what really happened during the next episode's airing.

 Contestants

-The cast was composed of 18 new players, divided into three tribes: Luvu, Ua, and Yase.
+The cast was composed of 18 new players divided into three tribes: Luvu, Ua, and Yase.
 The tribe names come from the Fijian words for "flood", "wave", and "lightning" respectively.
 The merged tribe was named Viakana, which comes from the Fijian phrase for "hungry", was suggested by Erika Casupanan.

 The cast included retired National Football League player Danny McCray.
-Erika Casupanan became the first Canadian resident to compete on the show since the casting process was opened to Canadian residents in 2018.
+Erika Casupanan became the second Canadian resident to compete on the show since the casting process was opened to Canadian residents in 2018.

 Future appearances

-In 2022, Shan Smith and Danny McCray competed on The Challenge: USA.
+Outside of Survivor, Danny McCray and Shan Smith competed on the first season of The Challenge: USA.
+In 2023, McCray competed on The Challenge: World Championship.
+Erika Casupanan competed on the first season of The Traitors Canada.
+Sydney Segal competed on The Challenge: Vets & New Threats in 2025.